sinkovit/Spatial-ecology/README.md

 1. Stadia Maps key - you must have a Stadia Maps key to plot.
 There is a free tier.
 Instructions for setting up your key can be found [here](https://docs.stadiamaps.com/authentication/#api-keys).

 ### Setup
 1. Download the image from ghcr.io/matthewwangg/spatial-ecology-gateway-dev:latest
+   `docker pull ghcr.io/matthewwangg/spatial-ecology-gateway-dev:latest`
-1. Save your Stadmap Maps key into a file with the syntax STADIA_MAPS_API_KEY=<your key>
+1. Save your Stadmap Maps key into a file with the syntax `STADIA_MAPS_API_KEY=<your key>`
-1. Create & run the container docker run --env-file <filename from above> -p 3838:3838 ghcr.io/matthewwangg/spatial-ecology-gateway-dev
+1. Create & run the container
+   `docker run --env-file <filename_from_step_above> -p 3838:3838 ghcr.io/matthewwangg/spatial-ecology-gateway-dev`
-1. Enter "http://localhost:3838" into your browser and the app should appear
+1. Enter `http://localhost:3838` into your browser and the app should appear

 ## Support
 We are providing minimum support during project's funding gap.
 If you need support, please submit a [support ticket](https://uccommunityhub.hubzero.org/support) and we will get back to you as soon as possible; thanks for your patience.